Oil dips as U.S. distillate build offsets crude draw

 But the EIA also released bearish data showing inventories of distillates soared 5 million barrels, double what had been forecast and the sharpest rise since January.
 Demand for distillates also fell to their lowest level seasonally since 1998.

-Ultra low sulphur diesel, also known as heating oil, settled down 1.5 percent.
+Ultra low sulfur diesel, also known as heating oil, settled down 1.5 percent.

 Some commentators were not too impressed with the crude drawdown, saying declines were typical this time of year when refiners used up crude they had on hand before the end of the U.S. tax year.